‘One small act of compassion in Tommy’s honor’: Kind deeds follow the death of Rep. Raskin’s son

 “Representative Raskin is very available to his constituents,” Musheno said, adding that she felt compelled to reciprocate his constant support.
 “We all know him and worked to get him elected.
 His family has always been very supportive to us.
 He’s a neighbor.”

-On the Google document, people are pledging to deliver homemade cookies to hospitals and check-in with loved ones who are struggling during the pandemic.
+On the Google document, people are pledging to deliver homemade cookies to hospitals and check in with loved ones who are struggling during the pandemic.

 A man from Takoma Park — where the Raskin family lives — vowed to donate his platelets to the Red Cross in Tommy’s honor, while another person wrote, “For Tommy’s family, I called an old college friend.
 She also lost a brother to suicide and we talked about him.”

+Rep. Raskin called the idea “magical,” and “a gift” to his family and community.

+“When I read about the remarkable good deeds these people are doing, I keep thinking about how much our dear Tommy would have loved the whole thing,” he said in an email.
+“Tommy committed simple acts of kindness and compassion whenever he could because he loved the way it made him feel to help other people and animals.”

-Jill Ortman-Fouse, 56, donated two bags of groceries to the Shepherd’s Table — a Maryland nonprofit organization.
-She knows the Raskin family personally, having met them through her neighbors, when Raskin first ran for the state Senate in 2007.
+Jill Ortman-Fouse, 56 — who donated two bags of groceries to the Shepherd’s Table, a Maryland nonprofit organization — knows the Raskin family personally, having met them through her neighbors when Raskin first ran for the state Senate in 2007.
+She vouched for Tommy’s commitment to kindness.

-She often bumped into Tommy, she said, which was always a pleasure.

 "I never saw him without the biggest smile and sparkling eyes.
 He was so full of compassion and courage and grace,” said Ortman-Fouse, between tears.
 “So few people live with their heart open, and he probably took on a great deal of suffering because of that.
 He was carrying the suffering of other people along with his own.”